If you own a limited company, there are many tax advantages that come from paying into your pension.

 Paying into a pension through your limited company lets you contribute more than others and still receive the tax benefits.

 As a limited company director, you can contribute in 3 ways:

 If you own a limited company and take both salary and dividends, you'll need to be careful when paying into a pension.

 The amount you can pay into your pot while still benefitting from tax relief is capped at 100% of your yearly earnings.
 You may also be able to carry forward unused pension allowances from previous years.

 Normally, any contributions you make above your income for the year aren't liable to the regular tax bonus.
 We explain all the details in our article on pension contributions for the self employed.

 Dividends don’t count as ‘relevant UK earnings’, meaning you won't be able to get any tax relief by adding dividends to your pension.
 Your pension tax relief limit is only calculated using the money you take as income.

 The important thing to know is this: if you take a small salary and a large dividend from your company, your pension tax relief limit will be lower.
 If you exceed this limit, you’ll face tax charges on anything you add above your allowance.

 For most people, the maximum pension contribution is limited to their total annual salary.

-However, as a company director, if you pay into your pension through your limited company you can contribute up to £40,000 each year and still claim the 19% reduction on your corporation tax bill.
+However, as a company director, if you pay into your pension through your limited company you can contribute up to £60,000 each year and still claim a reduction on your corporation tax bill.
 Let's look at that in a little more detail.